ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-morse.rst

 ::

-   sim_vehicle.py -v ArduCopter --model morse-rover --add-param-file=libraries/SITL/examples/Morse/rover_scanner.parm --console --map
+   sim_vehicle.py -v APMrover2 --model morse-rover --add-param-file=libraries/SITL/examples/Morse/rover_scanner.parm --console --map

 That will give you something like this: